Best Budgeting Tips for a Home Loan Deposit

 Cheaper products (cosmetics, clothes)

-Perhaps it's time to let go of ego and start buying something which isn't top of the line, designer brand name if you're getting serious about saving for a home loan deposit.
+Perhaps it's time to let go of ego and start buying something which isn't a designer brand name if you're getting serious about saving for a home loan deposit.

 Stop unnecessary spending (consumerism)

 If you struggle to walk past a shop without having to buy something, then don't go to the shops!
-Magazines, trinkets, smoothies, sweets, gifts, etc. could all be the little differences in the extra $50 per week in your bank account.
+Magazines, trinkets, smoothies, sweets, gifts, etc. could all be the little differences in your bank account's extra $50 per week.

 Close unused subscriptions (gym, Audible, Stan, Netflix, etc.)